Donald of Islay, Lord of the Isles

 Donald, Lord of the Isles (Dómhnall; died 1423), was the son and successor of John of Islay, Lord of the Isles and chief of Clan Donald.
-The Lordship of the Isles was based in and around the Scottish west-coast island of Islay, but under Donald's father had come to include most of isles and the lands of Somerled, the King of the Isles in the 12th century, Donald's predecessor, including Morvern, Garmoran, Lochaber, Kintyre and Knapdale on the mainland.
+The Lordship of the Isles was based in and around the Scottish west-coast island of Islay, but under Donald's father had come to include most of the isles and the lands of Somerled, the King of the Isles in the 12th century, Donald's predecessor, including Morvern, Garmoran, Lochaber, Kintyre and Knapdale on the mainland.

 Donald was the grandson of King Robert II of Scotland and first cousin of King Robert III; he took pride in his royal blood, even adopting the royal tressure to surround his coat of arms.

 While it is customary to portray the Lords of the Isles as divorced from the mainstream of Scottish political life, and as representatives of a brand of lordship distinct from the rest of Scotland, this view obscures the fact that Donald was only one of many magnates who held large lordships with little interference from the crown in late 14th and early 15th century Scotland.
-The Douglas kindred of southern Scotland and the Albany Stewarts had similar roles as Donald.
+The Douglas kindred of southern Scotland and the Albany Stewarts had similar roles to Donald.

 Early rule

 Donald spent some of his first years as Lord of the Isles suppressing a revolt by his brother John Mór.
 John was Donald's younger brother, and resented his meagre inheritance.
 Although he was recognised as heir-apparent (tànaiste) until Donald produced a son, he only received patches of land in Kintyre and Islay.
 The rebellion initiated by the MacKinnons, including their chief, Niall and the "Green Abbot" of Iona, started in 1387 and went on into the 1390s.
 The MacKinnons and John obtained the support of the MacLean and MacLeod kindreds.
 However, John and the MacKinnons were defeated.
-The MacKinnon chief was hanged, the MacKinnon abbot imprisoned for life on Iona.
+The MacKinnon chief was hanged, the MacKinnon abbot was imprisoned for life on Iona.
 Eventually, John submitted to Donald, who forgave him.
 John Mór had fled to Ulster where he married Margery Bisset and became the Lord of Dunyvaig and the Glens.
 Like Donald, he was allied with the English kings, Richard II of England and Henry IV.